Antonio447-cloud/automation-using-continuous-integration-step3/README.md

 `https://github.com/your-username/tooling`

-**NOTE**: *Read about Continuous Integration, Continuous Delivery and Continuous Deployment.*

-Now, we will proceed to install and configure the Jenkins server.

 ## Installing and Configuring the Jenkins Server

 - First we create an EC2 instance based on Ubuntu Server 20.04 and name it "Jenkins-CI"